-During the course of this fascinating and breathtaking trek, we explore everything that is on offer on the Annapurna region trek and its close vicinity.
-At one point on the trekking route, there is a place from where one can enjoy the stunning panoramic view of almost 11 towering snow-crowned mountain peaks.
+During this fascinating and breathtaking trek, we explore everything that is on offer on the Annapurna region trek and its close vicinity.
+At one point on the trekking route, there is a place to enjoy the stunning panoramic view of almost 11 towering snow-crowned mountain peaks.
 The trail also follows a sparsely inhabited settlement area, passing through the local communities with their indigenous culture.

-Also commonly known as the Annapurna Sanctuary Trek, it is one of the most frequented trekking destinations in Nepal.
-Moreover, the path that leads to the ABC is lined with the beautiful rhododendron forest.
-The walk becomes even more fascinating once you arrive at Ghorepani, the place more known for its breathtaking vista of the early morning sunrise.
-As the trek does not entail much of physical energy and is not strenuous by any means, anybody who wishes to experience the charm and beauty of the beautiful Annapurna can embark on the trek.
+It is also commonly known as the Annapurna Sanctuary Trek, and it is one of Nepal’s most frequented trekking destinations.
+Moreover, the path that leads to the ABC is lined with beautiful rhododendron forest.
+The walk becomes even more fascinating once you arrive at Ghorepani, the place more known for its breathtaking vista of the early sunrise.
+As the trek does not entail much physical energy and is not strenuous, anybody who wishes to experience the charm and beauty of the beautiful Annapurna can embark on the tour.

-The scenery which you are bound to see the part of this trek will long embed in your memories, making this trip to Annapurna base camp almost unforgettable throughout your life.
-Many endangered species such as snow leopards, Himalayan Thar, and tigers also inhabit this region.
-The best possible time to trek around Annapurna is during September and November and during March and May.
-Trekking during the monsoon season i.e. between the period of June to August is not advisable as it is quite risky as the snow is slippery due to rain.
-ABC route map, cost and more information regarding Annapurna Region weather, Annapurna trekking route can be easily available from our office.
+During this trek, the scenery you are bound to see will long embed in your memories, making this trip to Annapurna base camp almost unforgettable throughout your life.
+Many endangered species such as snow leopards, Himalayan Thar, and tigers inhabit this region.
+The best possible time to trek around Annapurna is September, November, March and May.
+Trekking during the monsoon season, i.e. between June to August, is not advisable as it is quite risky as the snow is slippery due to rain.
+ABC route map, cost and more information regarding Annapurna Region weather, Annapurna trekking route can be readily available from our office.

-All clothing should be kept dry using waterproof sacks or large puncture resistant plastic bags.
+All clothing should be dry using waterproof sacks or large, puncture-resistant plastic bags.

 This list is only a guide.
 While you are required to bring everything on this list, there are numerous options, brands, and versions of each piece of equipment.
 Use your experience and the listed features to find the best gear for you.
-Some of the above equipments can be easily found in stores in Kathmandu for cheaper prices.
+Some of the above equipment can be easily found in stores in Kathmandu for lower prices.

-Please visit our trek and tour packages at https://www.himalholidays.com/category/trekking.
-If you wish to purchase luxurious service click Manaslu Circuit Trek , for Three Hours Everest Heli Tour with Breakfast in Everest and for other Nepal Top holidays and attraction.
-For holidays , and activities in other countries, please visit.
+Please visit our trek and tour packages.
+Similalry, check it out if you wish to purchase luxurious services such as Manaslu Circuit Trek, Everest Heli Tour and other Nepal Top holidays attractions.
+For holidays and activities in other countries, please visit.

 Day 01–Arrive at the Tribhuwan International Airport (TIA), Kathmandu

-You will be welcomed by our team members at the Airport and will be then ushered to the Hotel.
+Our team members will welcome you at the Airport and be ushered you to the hotel.

-Our travel representatives will explain briefly about the travel itinerary upon Airport arrival.
+Our travel representatives will explain the travel itinerary briefly upon Airport arrival.

 Day 02–Drive to Pokhara (910m) 6 hrs

 On the second day, you will be travelling to Pokhara (around 200km) via Prithivi Highway.
-The bus will depart at 7 AM in the morning.
+The bus will depart at 7 AM.
 It will be a 6-hr drive with beautiful scenery all along the way.
 You will arrive at Pokhara in the late afternoon.
-Overnight stay at the hotel, inclusive of full board meals
+Overnight stay at the hotel, inclusive of full board meals.

 Day 03–Pokhara to Tikhedhunga (1480m) 4 hrs

-After breakfast in the morning on the third day, you will then be driven to Naya Pul (42km) via car/taxi.
+After breakfast in the morning on the third day, you will drive to Naya Pul (42km) via car/taxi.
 A 30-minute walk from Naya Pul will take you to Birethanti, a small and vibrant town nearby Pokhara.
 Trekking formally starts from here as you will walk for a couple of hours along the beautiful trail with bamboo forests and water springs on the way.
-Ramghai will be the place for lunch on day three.
-After lunch, the trail now takes a gradual ascend finally reaching to Tikhedhunga, the destination for an overnight stay at a guesthouse.
+Raghav will be the place for lunch on day three.
+After lunch, the route now takes a gradual ascend, finally reaching Tikhedhunga, the destination for an overnight stay at a guesthouse.

 Day 04–Trek to Ghorepani (2860m) 6 hrs

-On the fourth day, you will climb around 1000 meters as the trail now continually grows uphill.
+You will climb around 1000 meters on the fourth day as the trail continually grows uphill.

-You will come across many small rivulets, and river springs as you continue with the trek.
+You will come across many small creeks and river springs as you continue with the trek.

 Midway through the day, you will reach a traditional Magar village of Ulleri located at around 2080 meters.
 An hour’s walk from Ulleri takes you to Nangethanti, the destination for lunch on day four.
-Few more hours of trek from Nangethanti will take us to Ghorepani where we will stay at a hotel for the night.
+A few more hours of trek from Nangethanti will take us to Ghorepani, where we will stay at a hotel for the night.
 From Ghorepani, spectacular views of Dhaulagiri I, Tukuche, and other adjoining Himalayas can be seen.
-Sunrise viewing is also quite popular from Ghorepani.
+Sunrise viewing is also quite popular in Ghorepani.

 Day 05–Trek to Tadapani (2630m) 6 hrs

-Trekking to Tadapani itself doesn’t take much time, so the tourists and trekkers are advised to hike until Poon Hill which is not far from Tadapani.
-Poon Hill is quite famous for its magnificent views of the great Himalayan range including Mount Dhaulagiri, Annapurna, Machhapuchhre and others.
-After visiting Poon Hill, we will then return to Ghorepani for a quick breakfast, and continue trek to Tadapani.
+Trekking to Tadapani itself doesn’t take much time, so the tourists and trekkers are advised to hike until Poon Hill, which is not far from Tadapani.
+Poon Hill is famous for its magnificent views of the great Himalayan range, including Mount Dhaulagiri, Annapurna, Machhapuchhre and others.
+After visiting Poon Hill, we will return to Ghorepani for a quick breakfast and continue the trek to Tadapani.
 Tadapani will be the place for the overnight stay on day five.